-If they have set their sites on any of these, we know they need to optimize for the top of the funnel and build awareness of their site with strong SEO.
+If they have set their sites on any of these, we know they need to optimize for the top of the funnel and build awareness of their site with strong search engine optimization.
 And for that, we always recommend building with — or migrating to — WooCommerce and WordPress.

 Explore your client’s existing tech stack for SEO opportunities